-There are some courses that do not count toward degree requirements and do not transfer to NCMC.
+There are some courses that are not accepted in transfer to NCMC.
 These include:

-- Career & Technical Education (CTE) courses not equivalent to content and/or level of NCMC courses - Courses with upper-division level course numbers (300 and above) - Courses in which a grade of "F" (or equal to "F" level work) or an incomplete was received - Physical education activity credits in excess of two credit hours - Religion courses in excess of 6 credit hours - Applied music courses in excess of 6 credit hours
+- Career & Technical Education (CTE) courses not equivalent to content and/or level of NCMC courses. - Courses with upper-division level course numbers (300 and above). - Courses in which a grade of "F" (or equal to "F" level work) or an incomplete was received. - Developmental or remedial coursework their foreign transcripts evaluated by a foreign transcript evaluation service, nationally accredited in the United States, and submit an official copy of the results to the NCMC Registrar's Office.
+Credit may be granted for foreign coursework based on the results of such evaluations if substantially similar to courses offered by NCMC.
+The same requirements and limitations apply to foreign credit as those applicable to credit earned at U.S. colleges and universities.